mediafly/extensions-documentation/interactives.md

 ***PLEASE NOTE***: Every Interactive must allow the user to either close the item or show the control bars.
 Else, the user will be stuck within the Interactive, with no way to exit.

+### Getting baseline information
+*mflyCommands.js:* mflyCommands.getInteractiveInfo() <br>
+*URL:* mfly://data/interactive <br>
+*Description:* Obtains baseline information about this Interactive.
+Interactives can call this function and receive a JSON Object of initial configuration.
+E.g. on iOS, the object params may look like this:

+		{
+		  	"user": "jshah@mediafly.com",
+			"displayName": "John Doe",
+			"item": "Custom Dynamic Interactive 1.2",
+			“id”: “29342938241238product234234”,
+			"osType": "iOS",
+			"osVersion": "6.1.2",
+			"appVersion": "6.1.4.405",
+			"deviceId": "4639ufu115f0630a13a8744e8b5cc6309b46",
+			"lastUpdated": "2014-02-03T07:04:07-06:00"
+		}

+*Parameters:*<br>

+* user: The system's username, if any
+* displayName: display name.
+Can be email, first+last, or something similar.
+May be blank in the case of content libraries that don't require logging in
+* item: title of this Interactive
+* id: the slug (unique id) of this Interactive within Airship
+* osType: which OS (iOS, Android, Windows 8)
+* osVersion: which version of the OS
+* appVersion: which version of the app
+* deviceId: the unique device ID for this device
+* lastUpdated: the lasted updated time.
+This is good for debugging purposes, to help you identify which version of the Interactive you are looking at on the device

+Note that not every parameter is available on every platform.

+*Availability:* iOS (soon), Android, Windows 8 (soon), web (soon)

 ### Basic controls